 Watch out if you're cycling on leash-optional trails as you may encounter enthusiastic dogs running across your path.
-Dog owners should be aware that some sections of the park are dog-free on weekends and holidays, and Acadia Beach to Trail 6 is dog-free during the summer months (May to September).
+Dog owners should be aware that some sections of the park are dog-free on weekends and holidays, and Acadia Beach to Trail 6 is dog-free from March through September.

 There are a few portable washrooms located at the trailheads on 16th Avenue and on Wreck Beach (which is open from 8 a.m. until sunset).
 Trails are open from 7 a.m. until 10 p.m. in the summer and from 7 a.m. until 8 p.m. in the fall.
 Kitsilano's West 4th Avenue and Broadway streets are home to numerous places to eat and shop, so you can stock up on picnic supplies before your park adventure.

 Close to UBC, Pacific Spirit Regional Park includes Wreck Beach and the Foreshore Trail, which stretches from Acadia Beach on the north side of Point Grey Peninsula to the marshes south of Wreck Beach.
 The entire trail is 5 kilometers one way with little elevation, but it is difficult terrain as you're walking on pebble beaches, so make sure you wear appropriate footwear.

 Nearby, at UBC, you’ll find attractions such as the fascinating Museum of Anthropology, Beaty Biodiversity Museum, and UBC Botanical Garden and its 310-meter Greenheart TreeWalk canopy course, and the University's peaceful Japanese-style tea and stroll garden, Nitobe Memorial Garden.